ShivangiSingh17/Java-Jet/README.md

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRqe9qPKBN1TNd-HhAPNCx5_dnp8K-K4wS3mouErVI3zt-qLnKi)
 # Java
-Java is one of the most popular and widely used programming language and platform.
+Java is one of the most popular and widely used programming languages and platforms.
 It is fast, reliable and secure.
 Also java is *object-oriented programming* language.
-Java is *statically type language* (because the type of data is predefined as part of the programing language and all constants or variables are defined for a given program).
+Java is known as a *statically typed language* (because the data types of all objects are all predefined, as part of the language itself).
 ### Data Types:
-They are basically of two types:
+They are two types of objects:
-1. Primitive data type
+1. Primitive data types
-1. Object data type
+2. Objects

-:sound:Primitive consists of boolean, byte, char, short, int, long, float, double.
-Whereas Object consists of programmer created types.
+:sound: The eight primitive data types are:boolean, byte, char, short, int, long, float, double.
+Objects, on the other hand, are defined by the programmers themselves.
 ### Variables in Java:
 A variable is the name given to a menmory location.
 It is the basic unit of storage in a program.
-For declaring a variable it includes data type, variable name and value.
+The declaration for a value includes data type, variable name, and value.
 For Eg. `int cost = 20;`
-Here `int` is data type ,`cost` is variable name and `20` is value.
+Here `int` is the data type ,`cost` is the variable name and `20` is value.
 ### Java Identifiers:
 In Java, an identifier can be a class name, method name, variable name or a label.
 There are certain rules to define java identifiers: